-The federal government offers financial assistance programs, and Immaculata participates in all of the programs listed below.
+Immaculata University participates in a number of federal need-based grant programs.
 The general criteria for eligibility include enrollment in an eligible institution; status of citizen, national, or permanent resident of the U.S. or the Trust Territories of the Pacific Islands; and demonstration of financial need.
 Need is defined as the difference between educational costs-tuition, fees, room, board, books, supplies, and personal expenses-and the amount the student and the student's family can be expected to pay for the education as determined by the federal need analysis formula.